 You Are Overly Concerned with the Opinions of Others

 If you have low confidence, you often spend a lot of time on the opinions and thoughts of others.
 You seek approval to act from them, rather than making a decision based on your values in life.
 And you wouldn’t dare offer an opinion that was different to theirs!
 It is time to stop hiding and shine your own light.
-This checklist gives some ideas and I can’t wait to explore this in more detail in my next blog post.

 You Constantly Check Your Phone